hms-dbmi/pic-sure-all-in-one/README.md

 Note: Ensure none of these fields contain leading or trailing whitespace, the values must be exact.
 Once you have entered the information,

+8. Select an initial data set or provide your own using the "Custom" option.
+    - If "Custom" is selected it is assumed you are providing your own data set via a single `allConcepts.csv` file.
+The provided `allConcepts.csv` file should be placed in the $DOCKER_CONFIG_DIR/hpds

-8. Click the `Build` button.
+9. Click the `Build` button.

 Wait until all jobs complete.
 This may take several minutes.
 When nothing displays in the Build Queue or Build Executor Status to the left of the page, all jobs will have completed.

-9. Click the `All` tab to ensure nothing displays with a red dot next to it.
+10. Click the `All` tab to ensure nothing displays with a red dot next to it.
 If you see any red dots, please try restarting with a fresh install.
 If you consistently have one or more jobs fail and display red dots, please reach out to http://avillachlabsupport.hms.harvard.edu for help.

 If all jobs have blue dots except the Check For Updates and Configure SSL Certificates job, which should be gray, you can log into the UI for the first time.

-10. Browse to the same domain or IP address as your Jenkins server without the `8080` port.
+11. Browse to the same domain or IP address as your Jenkins server without the `8080` port.

 For example, if your server has IP `10.109.190.146`, you would browse to https://10.109.190.146

-11. Log in using your Google account that you previously configured.
+12. Log in using your Google account that you previously configured.

-12. Once you have confirmed that you can access the PIC-SURE UI using your admin user, stop the jenkins server by running the following stop-jenkins.sh script:
+13. Once you have confirmed that you can access the PIC-SURE UI using your admin user, stop the jenkins server by running the following stop-jenkins.sh script:

 sudo ./stop-jenkins.sh